rbms-bsc/DCRMR/_pages/Title/Parallel-other-title-information.md

 ## 1.235.3 General rule

-<a name="1.235.3.1">1.235.3.1</a> Transcribe parallel statements containing other title information in the order indicated by their sequence on, or by the layout of, the title page, as instructed in [Transcription](/DCRMR/general-rules/Transcription/).
+<a name="1.235.3.1">1.235.3.1</a> Transcribe parallel statements containing other title information in the order indicated by their sequence on, or by the layout of, the title page.

 >Example:
 > [NEEDS EXAMPLE}